 Because of the crucial effect of vitamin K to those who take this medication, it is important that the right eating plan is followed to prevent these further complications.
 Discuss with your doctor your plans of starting a new diet, or if you are thinking of taking in some herbal supplements, OTC medications and multivitamins.
 You should also seek emergency care when you experience diarrhea, fever and persistent stomach problems since these are a few of the symptoms experienced by those who are taking the wrong dosage.

 Coumadin is medication that is used to treat blood clots.
 Although there is no specific diet for those taking this drug, there are some foods and substances that can negatively impact its effect in your body.
 With this in mind, it is essential to pay close attention to the foods you eat to ensure the positive effects of this medication in improving your condition.
+For a complete list of foods suitable for those on Coumadin diet you can check out this great book: A Guide to Healthy Meals when Taking Coumadin.

 For instance, vitamin K is a nutrient that can minimize the effects of Coumadin.
 Hence, you should take a specific dosage of vitamin K each day and avoid consuming more than you should.
 For women, the recommended dosage per day is 90 mg while men should not exceed 120 mg.
 You will have to plan carefully the foods you eat, specifically those loaded with vitamin K to prevent further issues to your health.
 Foods to be taken in moderation and in consistent amounts are spinach, kale, chard, green tea, parsley and Brussels sprouts.
 Alcohol and cranberry juice are also not ideal to drink when you are on the Coumadin diet.